 - Put everything back in the drawers to which they came

 Or what about your car – does your car need a good clean.
-Come to think of it my car needs a good wash – note to self.
 And I am not talking just drive your car through the car wash.
 Clean out the inside to get rid of the dust bunnies and the extra stuff.

-When was the last time you went through all your books, DVD’s and collectables?
+When was the last time you went through all your books?
 Or what about your medicine cabinet or spice drawer?

 Or what about the garage?
 Do you let your husband take charge and clean the garage or could you assist and install some garage organization to help keep everyone sane?
 I vote for some good garage storage and organization.